tedkim97/tedkim97.github.io/_posts/2020-06-12-movie_vis_presentable.md

 ### Concessions with Compression
-Compression is great and necessary to create these in a reasonable amount of time, The purist in me sometimes gets upset when I think about not analyzing the original 8k resolution movie.
+Compression is great and necessary to create these visualizations in a reasonable amount of time, The purist in me sometimes gets upset when I think about not analyzing the original 8k resolution movie.
 Whenever this happened, I remind myself that I'm already working with an imperfect representation of the original movie (a 1080p version).
 If I *really* wanted to visualize the pure version, I would be processing the original 120GB version of each movie from the studio.

 To recap moments where we have loss of information:
 - Representing colors in photos